What is Budgetary Control?

 EBITDA margin | 12.0% | 12.2% | 0.2% |

-From the table, it can be seen that the sales has remained 2.0% below the expected performance while the COGS was 4.2% higher than budget resulting in a lower than expected gross margin.
-However, SG&A has been 10.0% better than budget resulting in offsetting the impact of higher COGS on EBITDA margin.
-Now, in this case, the company would like to investigate the reason for lower sales and higher COGS to take corrective actions in the following months.
-This how budgetary control works.
+The table shows that the sales have remained 2.0% below the expected performance while the COGS was 4.2% higher than budget, resulting in a lower than expected gross margin.
+However, SG&A has been 10.0% better than budget, offsetting the impact of higher COGS on the EBITDA margin.
+In this case, the company would like to investigate the reason for lower sales and higher COGS to take corrective actions in the following months.
+This is how budgetary control works.

 Scope of Budgetary Control